WaqarHusain/sAMP-PFPDeep/README.md

 # sAMP-PFPDeep
-A model for predicting short anti microbial peptides (length &lt;=30 residues) using multiple features and deep learning approaches
+A model for predicting short anti-microbial peptides (length &lt;=30 residues) using multiple features and deep learning approaches

 # To run sAMP-PFPDeep
-1. Firstly download weights of the model from [HERE](https://drive.google.com/file/d/1o65-lXZ2Vvai1Jek9SrrIFXtgbtBhItm/view?usp=sharing), as size of weights is larger than 25MBs.
+1. Install dependencies using ENV.yml.
-2. Put all sequences in FASTA format in a single file.
+2. Input format is FASTA, so put all sequences in a single FASTA file.
 3. Mention file name and correct file path in sAMP-PFPDeep.py in start at **FASTA_INPUT_FILE_NAME = "./Example.fasta"**
-4. An example input file is given also.
-You can use this one for making predictions.
-5. The code requires Keras, BioPython, OpenCV and Pillow mainly to execute.
-If you face any issues with dependencies, ENV.yml has been provided so you can create new environment using this YAML file.
-6. Thank you!
+4. Run sAMP-PFPDeep.py.

 # Citation
-Waqar Hussain, sAMP-PFPDeep: Improving accuracy of short antimicrobial peptides prediction using three different sequence encodings and deep neural networks, Briefings in Bioinformatics, 2021;, bbab487, https://doi.org/10.1093/bib/bbab487
+Waqar Hussain, sAMP-PFPDeep: Improving accuracy of short antimicrobial peptides prediction using three different sequence encodings and deep neural networks, Briefings in Bioinformatics, 2021; bbab487, https://doi.org/10.1093/bib/bbab487